dmrom7/geogbrowns/content/opportunities/21-10-2021-PGR HUB opp/index.md

 - lenka
 ---

-**.
 The Hub is situated on Level 2 of Senate House and is a dedicated space for postgraduate researchers to relax, attend community events and training.
 There is also a bookable training room for PGR focused events and activities.
-Feel free to pop in and visit us.**
+Feel free to pop in and visit us.

 <!--more-->